 |Do newer e-cigarettes help people stop smoking?|

-To date, two studies have been published that suggest e-cigarettes may help smokers reduce their smoking.
 While some newer models of electronic cigarettes deliver nicotine more efficiently than older models, the effectiveness of e-cigarettes for smoking cessation is modest and appears to be comparable to the nicotine patch when combined with minimal behavioral support.
 It should also be noted that e-cigarettes are not currently regulated by the FDA as a smoking cessation device.

 |How do I stop email notifications?|

-|I am from a country outside the US, may I join the community?|
+|I am from a country outside the US, may I join the Community?|

 |How do I re-subscribe to text messages?|

 If you were previously subscribed to text messaging but you opted out for a while, the only way you can re-subscribe is through your phone.

 To re-subscribe, send QUITNOW to 202-759-3080 or the phone number from which you were originally receiving text messages.
 Then reply with the confirmation word to re-enroll.